 Anorexia Nervosa is more common in women than men, but people of all ages and backgrounds can suffer from the disease.

-Here are some anorexia nervosa statistics from various UK organisations, which were all obtained from their corresponding websites:
+Here are some anorexia nervosa statistics from various UK organisations, which were all obtained from their corresponding websites in 2007:

 The Royal College of Psychiatrists:

 - Anorexia nervosa is most likely to strike during the mid-teenage years.

 - Anorexia affects approximately 1 in 150 fifteen-year-old females, and 1 in 1000 fifteen-year-old males.

 - Approximately 1 percent of 16 to 18 year olds have anorexia.

 - About 40 percent of people with anorexia recover completely.

 - Around 30 percent of anorexia sufferers continue to experience the illness long-term.